 GENERAL INFORMATION Creation date N/A Secretariat DIN (Germany) Chairperson Mr. DiplIng.
-Achim Reissinger Secretary Mrs. Mareike Tscheu uschner Scope Standardization of communications interfaces for metering and submetering systems for Water, Fuel Gases, Heat and similar energies and fluids where the protocols are applied to the meters, sensors and actuators and systems used to provide metering services.
+Achim Reissinger Secretary Mrs. Mareike Tscheuschner Scope Standardization of communications interfaces for metering and submetering systems for Water, Fuel Gases, Heat and similar energies and fluids where the protocols are applied to the meters, sensors and actuators and systems used to provide metering services.
 Security features like Confidentiality, Authenticity and Integrity are provided at the application and lower layers.
 Cooperation with CENELEC and ETSI, in relation to consistent protocol and use of spectrum, is an essential condition for achieving interoperability between entities in systems.
 Excluded from this scope are areas, which are under the responsibility of CLC/TC 205 and CEN/TC 247.
-Structure WG 2 Data exchange for meters on DLMS/COSEM systems WG 4 Data exchange for meters on M-Bus systems WG 5 Data exchange for meters on wireless M-Bus systems WG 6 Data exchange for meters on wireless mesh networking systems WG 7 Adaptation layer Webpage https://standards.cencenelec.eu/dyn/www/f?p=205:7:0::::FSP_ORG_ID:6275&cs=16B74 FE5CD11284942332D060BF8398B8 STANDARDIZ ATION WORK Published standards 11 Projects 7 INTERNATIONAL MEMBERS A ND NATIONAL IN IVOLVEMENT Members 34 members of CEN/CENELEC Luxembourg's involvement NO (no registered delegate)
+Structure WG 2 Data exchange for meters on DLMS/COSEM systems WG 4 Data exchange for meters on M-Bus systems WG 5 Data exchange for meters on wireless M-Bus systems WG 7 Adaptation layer Webpage https://standards.cencenelec.eu/dyn/www/f?p=205:7:0::::FSP_ORG_ID:6275&cs=16B74 FE5CD11284942332D060BF8398B8 STANDARDIZATION WORK Published standards 9 Projects 5

+INTERNATIONAL MEMBERS AND NATIONAL INVOLVEMENT Members 34 members of CEN/CENELEC Luxembourg's involvement NO (no registered delegate)